gem-pasteur/macsylib/doc/source/user_guide/installation.rst

 MacSyLib works with models for macromolecular systems that are not shipped with it, you have to install them separately.
 See the :ref:`msl_data section <msl_data>` below.
-We also provide container so you can use macsyfinder directly.

 .. _user_dependencies: